brutesque/docker-swarm-over-vpn-mesh/README.md

 - Set "PermitRootLogin no" after becoming different user in playbook
 - don't allow ssh as root
 - Setup services under non-root user
-- block docker from adjusting iptables
+- block docker from adjusting iptables, so we can open up ports manually
 - docker overlay network with encryption
 - tls verification for docker
 - use ansible vault for secrets